-Amiya Bhatia is a Master’s degree student at the Harvard School of Public Health interested in program design and evaluation for child and adolescent health programs.
+Amiya Bhatia is a Master’s degree student at the School interested in program design and evaluation for child and adolescent health programs.
 At Harvard she is combining the study of epidemiology, anthropology, ethics and economics to understand the causes, structures and policies that drive health inequalities and unequal access to care.

 Sujay Kakarmath is a Master’s degree candidate in the Global Health and Population department.